 In certain cases students can be given permission to forego specific courses based on industry recognized certifications or trainings.
 In each of these cases, the total number of credits required for the degree remains the same, therefore the student must replace these courses with other courses of greater than or equivalent credit hours that have been approved by their advisor.

 How do I find more information about scholarships and financial aid?

-For questions regarding financial aid please contact Financial Aid.
+For questions regarding financial aid please contact the Financial Aid department.

-Erath Scholarship: The Chemeketa Community College Erath Matching Viticulture Scholarship is available for employees of Oregon winery/vineyards.
+- Erath Scholarship: The Chemeketa Community College Erath Matching Viticulture Scholarship is available for employees of Oregon winery/vineyards.
 The Erath Family Foundation (EFF) established this scholarship to increase the number of personnel in leadership roles who have a fundamental education in viticulture along with a working command of the English language.
 Through a generous donation by EFF, wineries can support and encourage their employees to attend Chemeketa Community College and receive up to $2,000 per academic year in matching funds.
-Applications and more info are available in Building 2 of the Northwest Wine Studies Center.
+Applications are available by contacting the Wine Studies Program Coordinator at 503-584-7254.